 Many millions of people, use these VPN services to access all sorts of resources which are blocked by location.
 Virtually every major media site for example, uses this ‘geo-blocking’ technology to restrict access to certain locations.
 Mostly they restrict access to the domestic market although it’s likely this will increase to include different locations and even demographics.

 I often get asked if using a VPN to watch things like Match of the Day online is legal?
 The simple fact is that you’re simply using a tool to provide some privacy to your internet connection.
-Sure this does allow you to watch MoTD and other BBC shows, but there’s no laws against it.
+Sure, this does allow you to watch MoTD and other BBC One shows, but there’s no laws against it.
 The only proviso is that you’re technically breaching the BBC iPlayer terms of service.
 However literally millions of people do it all over the world !
 A huge proportion of people who enjoy the full show and watch MoTD on a Saturday night are outside the United Kingdom.

 There’s lots of these VPN services available if you want to join them.
 However the version demonstrated in the video above is called NordVPN and works as well as any of them.
 You can also install it easily on all your devices, yes you can watch Match of the Day on your mobile phone too.
 With the BBC iPlayer download feature you can even store it to enjoy your favorite BBC match later.